Small satellite and CubeSat launch providers are emerging across a number of markets around the world.

 However, over the last decade, the CubeSat and small satellite revolution has created a growing demand for launch services for these satellites.

-In this article we provide a gentle primer to the topic of how the demand for CubeSat and small satellites has evolved and give an overview of some of the launch service providers currently available on the global marketplace for space.
+In this article we provide a brief primer to the topic of how the demand for CubeSat and small satellites has evolved and give an overview of some of the launch service providers currently available on the global marketplace for space.

 In the next few chapters we take a brief look at how launch service provision works and discuss what key performance characteristics need to be taken into account when selecting a product for your operation.
 If you would instead like to skip down to view the product listings, please click here.